 During this time of year, when many parts of the country are experiencing frigid temperatures, it’s important to get your home’s heating system in order.
-One of the best ways to do this is by making some greener choices that will allow you and your wallet to stay nice and toasty when the cold weather hits.
+One of the best ways to turn your home heating system green is by making some greener choices that will allow you and your wallet to stay nice and toasty when the cold weather hits.

 Here are some ways you can help save money and the environment this winter season.